 Along with international agencies and governments, MSD has played — and continues to play — a leadership role in responding to Ebola.

-MSD has provided cash donations to a number of organizations involved in Ebola relief and recovery efforts:
+Scientists from MSD, along with many external collaborators, remain at the forefront of the efforts to address this infectious disease.
+MSD has also provided cash donations to a number of organizations involved in Ebola relief and recovery efforts:

 International Medical Corps:

 Funding helped build, staff and provide training on effective Ebola isolation units and referral systems at the Phebe and C.B.
 Dunbar Hospitals in Bong County, Liberia.

 Funds went towards conducting an assessment in Sierra Leone to determine specific strategies to stop the spread of the Ebola virus and prevent future outbreaks.
 MSD also sent two infectious disease experts who specialize in infection control to join a team of other specialists to advise and conduct a rapid assessment of the response and relief efforts on the ground.

 Funding supported UNICEF’s efforts focusing on controlling the outbreak, reinforcing and ensuring access to essential social services and scaling up prevention and preparedness activities.

 MSD Medical Outreach Program partner MAP International shipped donated MSD products in their Medical Mission Packs to partners in Liberia and Sierra Leone to help support the health systems in both countries during the 2014 - 2016 outbreak.